CodeYourFuture/GitHomeworkFixErrors/homework.md

 What is JavaScript?

-A programming language used on the internet
+A programming language that enables you to add complexity to web pages.

 ## Question 8

 What three problem does Git & Github solve?

-When people want to show off code to each other they can put it on Github
+1. It enables the user to monitor and order the different versions of a project more easily.
+2. It makes it easier to collaborate on a project.
+3. Github provides a complete environment/platform that allows anyone to work together from anywhere.

 ## Question 9

 What happens when you `fork` a repository?

-You delete it
+You make an exact copy for yourself.

 ## Question 10

-What happens when you clone a repostory?
+What happens when you clone a repository?

-It send it to a friend
+You it to your own workspace/desktop for it to worked on.

 ## Question 11

 What is a Pull Request?

-When you send a file over the internet
+When you ask for changes you have made to a forked repository to be considered for inclusion in the main branch of the repository.

 ## Question 12

 What is the Git History log?

-It lets you see into the future
+It is a log which shows the changes to the repository over time.

 ## Question 13